PPPD Support · Ontario

 Meeting You Where You Are

-Some people come in within months of their first episode, still processing what happened.
-Others have lived with PPPD for years and have built an exhausting routine of quiet management.
+Some people arrive within months of their first episode.
+Others have lived with PPPD for years.
 Both are valid starting points.
 Sessions are virtual across Ontario or in-person in Vaughan.

 The Therapeutic Frame